PARENTS: Please note that you should allow cookies in order to log into the Parent Area. Further information

 - IELTS (International English Language Testing System) at least level 6.0

-If a child has a UK or European Union passport they will not require a visa to study in the UK.
+If your child has a UK or European Union passport they will not require a visa to study in the UK.

 Once a place at Bryanston has been offered and accepted, we will issue a CAS number, which will allow the visa application process to start.
 Parents must ensure that their child is in possession of a valid visa before the start of the child’s first term.
 Parents must also ensure that their child’s passport and visa are renewed as required.
-More information and advice on the process is available on the UK Visas and Immigration website http://www.ukvisas.gov.uk
+More information and advice on the process is available on the UK Government website.

-A child intending to study at Bryanston should apply under Tier 4 Child Student category.
+A child intending to study at Bryanston should apply under the Child Student route.

 International pupils represent approximately 10% of the school.
 Some pupils are British with parents living overseas; others are from a wide range of nationalities, including German, French, Spanish, Swiss, Turkish, Russian, Chinese and Korean.
 For some, English is a second or additional language but all pupils need to be proficient in both written and spoken English.

-Q Is there travel from the airport to the school?
+Q Is there travel from the airport to the School?A

 All children require a guardian if their parents do not live in the UK.